 Also of interest is that Gibbsboro has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gibbsboro telecommute to their jobs.
+Overall, about 12.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small borough, Gibbsboro has a lot of people using a streetcar to get to and from work every day.
-Most of these people on a streetcar are using it to get to good jobs in other cities.
+In Gibbsboro, a lot of people use a streetcar to get to work every day though Gibbsboro is a relatively small borough.
+Those that ride a streetcar are primarily traveling out of town to good jobs in other cities.

 The per capita income in Gibbsboro in 2022 was $41,960, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,840 for a family of four.
 However, Gibbsboro contains both very wealthy and poor people as well.